k-t18/Hotel-Reservation-TypeScript-App/README.md

 Hello stranger,

-This is a Practice Project made using TypeScript and Reudx.
+This is a Practice Project made using TypeScript and Redux.